 Chinese herbal medicine draws from a pharmacopoeia of thousands of herbs.
 Mostly, they are derived from plants, and sometimes from minerals and animal products.
 These herbs are combined into formulas that are used to treat specific conditions.
 We use only herbal products that are of high quality and have been through strict testing and are mostly in pill/tablet forms for ease of use.

 Nutrition is an integral part of Traditional Chinese Medicine.
 When we talk about food, we think of its character, such as the nature or the Qi (energy) of the food (cold, cooling, warming or hot), its tastes (pungent, bitter, sweet, sour, salty), and what organs and meridians it affects.
-Therefore, for people of different constitutions, diet needs are widely different in order to maintain optimal health.
+Therefore, for people of different constitutions, dietary needs are widely different in order to maintain optimal health.
 This is a subject that may come up during the course of your treatment in order to better support you.